xmos/lib_tsn/examples/AN00202_gige_avb_i2s_demo/README.rst

 Required hardware
 .................

-The application note is designed to run on the XMOS xCORE-200 Multichannel Audio platform.
+The application note is designed to run on the XMOS xCORE-200 Multichannel Audio platform version 2.

 There is no dependency on this hardware and the firmware can be modified to run on any xCORE XE/XEF series device with the required external hardware.